Welcome to St. Paul’s

 Lenten Meditations

 According to The Book of Common Prayer, Lent provides us with the opportunity for self-examination, repentance, prayer, fasting and self-denial; and to read and meditate on God’s holy word (BCP, p 265).
-This Lenten Season, Episcopal Relief & Development invites you to join us, as we meditate on the commandment to love our neighbor and consider the meaning of this fundamental instruction in our daily lives.
-“Who is my neighbor?”
-Sign up here sign up https://www.episcopalrelief.org/church-in-action/lent/#subscribeto receive a meditation in your inbox each day.
-May God richly bless you this Lenten season.
+This Lenten Season, discover new ways your faith is guiding you through, as you journey through Episcopal Relief & Development’s Lenten Meditations, reflecting on “Holy Habits.”

 The Epistle